 Free Speech & Expression

-The University UNH is committed to educating and developing its students to be civically and democratically engaged citizens.
+The University of New Hampshire is committed to educating and developing its students to be civically and democratically engaged citizens.
 This page provides a condensed and digestible resource for students to understand the privileges the First Amendment affords, applicable restrictions, as well as resources and answers to commonly asked questions about Free Speech and Lawful Assembly.

 The information here is also explained fully in the University's published Freedom of Expression and Guidelines on Peaceful Dissent Policy.

-A photo of a bullhorn and a mouth to symbolize protests
+A photo of a bullhorn with a mouth next to it

 Excerpt from Former President Obama's, 2016 Rutgers University Commencement Speech: